 Insurtech upstarts see big opportunities

-“The regulators and insurance companies have recognized that it’s time for innovation, so it’s an exciting time,” Val Jihsuan Yap, CEO and cofounder of insurtech startup PolicyPal, told the panel.
+“The regulators and insurance companies have recognized that it’s time for innovation, so it’s an exciting time,” Val Jihsuan Yap, CEO and founder of insurtech startup PolicyPal, told the panel.
 “We have 4.4 billion people in Asia.
 I see a big opportunity in people who have no insurance to potentially get a policy through a mobile app.”

 PolicyPal was founded in Singapore last year and was recently licensed as an insurance broker; it now has 10 staff and 27,000 registered users.
 PolicyPal lets users purchase insurance policies from a range of providers and also helps them understand the nature of any existing coverage they may have.
 Users can photograph and organize existing policies to identify gaps in coverage.
 For instance, a box in the app labeled “early critical illness” might display the status “not covered.”
 The PolicyPal app can also process insurance claims digitally.